2003 Budweiser Shootout: Practice and qualification

 Two practice sessions were held on Friday before the race.
 The first session lasted for 55 minutes, and the second 60 minutes.
-Ryan Newman set the fastest lap in the first practice session with a time of 48.330 seconds, ahead of Jeff Gordon in second and Stewart third.
-Terry Labonte was fourth-fastest, with Dale Earnhardt Jr. and Kurt Busch fifth and sixth.
-Jimmie Johnson, Bill Elliott, Matt Kenseth, and Ricky Rudd rounded out the session's top ten drivers.
+Ryan Newman lapped fastest in the first practice session with a time of 48.330 seconds, ahead of Jeff Gordon, Stewart, Terry Labonte, Dale Earnhardt Jr., Kurt Busch, Jimmie Johnson, Bill Elliott, Matt Kenseth, and Ricky Rudd in positions second through tenth.
 Labonte ran faster in the final practice session, setting a lap of 47.787 seconds to pace the field; Earnhardt was second, and Stewart duplicated his first practice session result in third place.
-Mark Martin placed fourth; Ward Burton came fifth, and Kenseth was sixth.
-Kevin Harvick, Dale Jarrett, Ken Schrader, and Gordon completed the top ten quickest competitors.
+Mark Martin, Ward Burton, Kenseth, Kevin Harvick, Dale Jarrett, Ken Schrader, and Gordon completed the top ten quickest competitors.

-For qualifying, the nineteen participants that appeared to race chose their starting positions by lot, a feature that is unique to the event.
+For qualifying, the 19 entered drivers chose their starting positions by lot, a feature unique to the event.
 Geoff Bodine drew the pole position, with Johnson, Busch, Rudd and Kenseth in second through fifth.
-Ricky Craven drew sixth place, and Jarrett chose the seventh position.
-Todd Bodine, Martin, and Burton selected positions eight, nine and ten.
-Schrader, Stewart, Elliott, Rusty Wallace, and Newman drew the following five placings.
-Harvick, who drew sixteenth, was followed by Labonte and Gordon.
-Earnhardt chose the nineteenth and final starting position for the race.
+Ricky Craven drew sixth place, and Jarrett, Todd Bodine, Martin, and Burton selected positions seven, eight, nine and ten.
+Schrader, Stewart, Elliott, Rusty Wallace, Newman, Harvick, Labonte and Gordon drew the following eight placings.
+Earnhardt chose the race's 19th and final starting position.
 Once the lot was completed, Bodine said, "This is what's called brotherly love and I'm happy to be able to help Brett out.
 It's a tune up for Brett to get ready for the 125s (qualifying races) and the Daytona 500.
 I love my brothers Brett and Todd.
 When we put our helmets on it gets a little heated, but this is going to be a lot of fun."